 § 4106.
-Interim Agricultural Water Program Purposes.
+Agricultural Purposes.

-"Interim Agricultural Water Program purposes" shall mean the service of water pursuant to the Interim Agricultural Water Program and this Division IV which is delivered and used for the growing or raising, in conformity with recognized practices of husbandry, for the purposes of commerce, trade, or industry, or for use by public educational or correctional institutions, of agricultural, horticultural, or floricultural products, and produced (1) for human consumption or for the market, or (2) for the feeding of fowl or livestock produced for human consumption or for the market, or (3) for the feeding of fowl or livestock for the purpose of obtaining their products for human consumption or for the market, such products to be grown or raised on a parcel of land having an area of not less than one acre utilized exclusively therefor.
+- (a) "Agricultural purposes" shall mean the use of water for the growing or raising, in conformity with recognized practices of husbandry, for the purposes of commerce, trade, or industry, or for use by public educational or correctional institutions, of agricultural, horticultural, or floricultural products, and produced (1) for human consumption or for the market, or (2) for the feeding of fowl or livestock produced for human consumption or for the market, or (3) for the feeding of fowl or livestock for the purpose of obtaining their products for human consumption or for the market, such products to be grown or raised on a parcel of land having an area of not less than one acre utilized exclusively therefor. - (b) Metropolitan may provide interruptible water service for agricultural or other use upon a determination that surplus water exists for that purpose.
+Water sold by Metropolitan for any beneficial use, including agricultural purposes, at the uniform rate or rates established by the District for domestic or municipal uses and used for beneficial purposes with that district shall be deemed to be water for domestic or municipal uses and not surplus water and is not subject to interruption on that basis.